MelbourneDeveloper/ChristianFindlay.com/site/_posts/2000-1-1-modularity-vs-maintainability.md

     }
 }
 ```
 Notice how we have to go looking for the implementation of each method, and the class's constructor is full of dependencies.
+While these principles aim to improve code quality, their rigid application can lead to increased indirection.
+That's not to say that the first design is better than the second, but rather that it's not a given that modularity leads to maintainability.

-While these principles aim to improve code quality, their rigid application can lead to increased complexity, and reduced maintainability.
-It's critical to apply these principles judiciously, considering the specific context and requirements of each project.
+It's critical to apply the principles judiciously, considering the specific context and requirements of each project.

 ### Automated Testing's Role in Maintainability